bakai-work07/personal-site/README.md

 This is my personal website, built from scratch using HTML and CSS.

-I made this project to learn frontend layout and responsiveness properly, instead of just copying tutorials.
 The site includes a short personal intro, my current skillset, and a blog section where I’ll showcase projects and experiments over time.

 It’s still a work in progress — I’ll continue refining the design, adding content, and learning as I go.